Verify file integrity with Sigcheck: a complete step-by-step guide

 3. Filter unknowns/positives in a tree: sigcheck -u -s -v <carpeta>

-This way you can quickly detect problematic executables, reinforcing the verification of integrity and provenance.
+This allows you to quickly detect problematic executables, reinforcing integrity and provenance verification.

 For mass audits, it is advisable to export to CSV and work with spreadsheets or a SIEM.
 With -h you get hashes and with -ct easy to parse tabs: sigcheck -h -ct -s C:\\Rutas\\De\\Interes > inventario.tsv.
 Afterwards, you can use -o on that CSV/TSV for offline queries to VT when you have network again.